 As of Reaper 6.12, it is now easier than ever to rearrange and manipulate actions within the custom actions creation dialog.
 Please see [this forum thread](https://forum.cockos.com/showthread.php?p=2294100#post2294100) for more details, but see a quick summary below, using VoiceOver on Mac OS as an example.

 - after locating the action in the "filter" edit field, press the ENTER key to add it to the list of actions in the second table.
 Search and add as many actions as necessary.

 - the actions in the table that contains the list of added actions can be rearranged by using command+up and command+down arrows.
 No spoken feedback will be heard, so make sure to keep track of how many times the shortcut keys are pressed.

 - Most likely, substitute the COMMAND key with the CONTROL key on Windows.

 If you need to remove an action from the list of actions, you first select it and then tab five times to find a button called remove action.
 The Command+backspace or Control+backspace will also delete the action at the cursor.

 One obvious use case for custom actions would be to create two actions to navigate to the top of the track list, and then speaking the track name.
 Same for navigating to the bottom of the track list, then speaking the track name as reaper does not have such actions yet.
 To do this

 - open the create custom actions dialog, and then give the action a name

-- tab to the list containing the results, and add this action to the second list.
+- tab to the list containing the results, and add this action to the second list by pressing enter.

 - go back to the search filter and search for Track: Select last touched track